WickrInc/wickrio-file-bot/README.md

 # WickrIO File Bot

-Wickr's own File Manager Bot
+Wickr's own File Manager Bot.
+Allows storing, removal and retrieving of files on the client.

 ## Description:
 * /help@botName - List all available commands